Ella Schmidt, LPC Mindful Depth & Analytic Psychology

 Individual therapy sessions are typically 50 minutes long while couple or family sessions are generally a minimum of two hours.
 The length of each session may vary depending on the needs of the client as significant grief tends to be about 1.5 hours.
 We clarify your scheduling needs and set our rate during our consultation and prior to our first session.
 I prefer to schedule individual clients weekly for depth-oriented work, but couples and families will often schedule bi-weekly depending on their needs.

-Student discounts, international rates, sliding scale and pro-bono rates are offered, discussed and clarified prior to our first session.
+All rates are discussed and clarified prior to our first session.

 Current session prices for US dollars: